-- · clients, products and business practices;
+- clients, products and business practices;

 - execution, delivery and process management;

 - business disruption and system failures;

 - employment practices and workplace safety;

 - damage to physical assets;

-- · internal fraud: and
+- internal fraud: and

 - external fraud.

 The firm maintains a comprehensive control framework designed to provide a well-controlled environment to minimize operational risks.
 The Firmwide Operational Risk Committee provides oversight of the ongoing development and implementation of our operational risk policies and framework.
-Our Operational Risk Management department (Operational Risk Management) is a risk management function independent of our revenue-producing units and is we investment schemes PRR 137 Managing operational risk requires timely and accurate information as well as a strong control culture.
-We seek exchange PRR 85 to manage our operational risk through:
+Our Operational Risk Management and Analysis department (Operational Risk Management) is a risk management function independent of our revenue-producing units and is responsible for developing and implementing policies, methodologies and a formalized framework for operational risk management with the goal of minimizing our exposure to operational risk.